-The Silence Feature is for your convenience only and will not correct a CO problem.
+- The Silence Feature is for your convenience only and will not correct a CO problem.
 Always check your home for a potential problem after any alarm.
-Failure to do so can result in injury or horn.
+Failure to do so can result in injury or - NEVER remove the batteries from your CO Alarm to silence the horn.
 Use the silence feature.
 Removing the batteries removes your protection!
-See "If Your CO Alarm Sounds" for details on
+See "If Your CO Alarm Sounds" for details on esponding to an alarm